top of page

 - The ETH Zurich perspective– presenting how the university is building Ethel, an open-source platform designed to support both lecturers and students.

-- The AI Challenge – a project that encourages teenagers in exploring AI through a creative, hands-on project.
+- The AI Challenge – a project that encourages teenagers to explore AI through a creative, hands-on project.

 Machine Perception for Human Understanding